How Do You Use Media?

 Despite that small group of GCCA haters (and yes, I think they do act and communicate as if they hate us) accuse us of being isolationists and claiming we separate ourselves from the rest of the world, supposedly thinking we are God’s chosen people, etc., in reality we have—for more than three decades now— not only endeavored to inspire, educate, and encourage others to do good in the world, but we’ve also consistently used the media to honor other individuals and groups who are doing their part to contribute to the evolution and progress of civilization—secular and religious groups alike.

-Both Gabriel of Urantia (the other co-founder of GCCA) and I have used media sources to commend even a few of those who have been negative about us, because, in those cases, we recognize the good that they do in their own lives and work, regardless of their opinions about some of our beliefs.
+Both Van of Urantia (the other co-founder of GCCA) and I have used media sources to commend even a few of those who have been negative about us, because, in those cases, we recognize the good that they do in their own lives and work, regardless of their opinions about some of our beliefs.
 In a nutshell, we try to use media to show unity rather than disunity among those people who are trying to bring some help and solutions to the multiple problems humankind is facing in these times of trial and tribulation.

 Unfortunately, there are certain websites dedicated specifically to maligning an individual or a certain group of people (including us in GCCA).
 I consider any of those sites unreliable in giving truth about a situation, for the ill-intended motives are obvious: to promote separation from and distrust of the individual or group of people being attacked.
 Often these sites are filled with personal opinions of vindictiveness, petty gossip, and rumors.
 Much of the information on these sites, which target a group of people, is distorted and falsified in order to create an impression of a dangerous cult or race or religion.